WithSecureLabs/C3/Res/Creating_Office365_Channel_Readme.md

 Prior to using Office 365 Management APIs within C3, the steps below must be taken.
 1. Register an app in Microsoft Azure.
-2. Generate secret key for the app.
-3. Give the app the correct api permissions.
+2. Give the app the correct api permissions.
-4. Add the app to allowed applications for desired user with Office365.
+3. Add the app to allowed applications for desired user with Office365.
-5. Pass authentication data to C3 channel.
+4. Pass authentication data to C3 channel.

 #### Register app in Microsoft Azure
 Outlook365RestTask and OneDrive365RestFile uses Office 365 Management API to send and receive data.